-B: Primary Network Connectors and Switches
+B: Primary Network Connectors

-This connector (connectors) and, if available, these switches are used to connect the Anybus X-gateway CANopen module to the primary ControlNet network and to configure that interface.
+This connector (connectors) are used to connect the Anybus X-gateway CANopen module to the primary EtherNet/IP network.
 They are described in "Primary Network" on page 8.

 C: USB connector

 This connector simulates a COM-port, used for software upgrade of the module.
 Please note that this connector can not be used for configuration of the module.